-- Elder Quotes – definitions of Inunnguiniq (access this PDF in the Resource Kit)
+- Elder Quotes – definitions of Inunnguiniq (Download this PDF)

-- Inunnguiniq Childrearing Advice from Inuit Elders pamphlets, ages 12 and 13 (access the pamphlets in the Resource Kit)
+- Inunnguiniq Childrearing Advice from Inuit Elders pamphlets, ages 12 and 13 (Download ages 12 or 13 PDF)

-- 6 Foundational Inunnguiniq Principles (access this PDF in the Resource Kit)
+- 6 Foundational Inunnguiniq Principles (Download this PDF)

 - Inunnguiniq Principles Poster for the classroom

-- Avattimik Kamattisarniq Stories – Inuit based stewardship (access this PDF in the Resource Kit)
+- Avattimik Kamattisarniq Stories – Inuit based stewardship (Download this PDF)

 - Computer links to Inunnguiniq Principles